Areas of Expertise

 Comparative politics, South Korea, Japan, North Korea, state-society relations, law and society, media and politics, Northeast Asian security

 Professor Arrington specializes in comparative politics, with a regional focus on the Koreas and Japan.
-Her research interests include civil society, social movements, democratic governance, law and society, policy-making processes, the media and politics, and qualitative methods.
+Her research interests include law and social change, governance, civil society, social movements, policy-making processes, the media and politics, and qualitative methods.
 She is also interested in the international relations and security of Northeast Asia and transnational activism.

 Her book, Accidental Activists: Victim Movements and Government Accountability in South Korea and Japan, was published by Cornell University Press in February 2016 and was selected to be part of the Studies of the Weatherhead East Asian Institute publication series at Columbia University.
 It examines how people who claim to have suffered due to state wrongdoing or negligence hold their governments accountable and why some victim groups obtain more redress than others.
 Her research has also been published in Comparative Political Studies, Law & Society Review, Journal of East Asian Studies, Pacific Affairs, Asian Survey, and the Washington Post, among other outlets.

 Professor Arrington is currently writing a book analyzing lawyers' roles in policy-making and the growing prominence of litigation, the courts, and rights language in Japanese and Korean politics.
-The book project focuses on policies related to persons with disabilities and tobacco control.
-Other ongoing projects explore evolving legal opportunity structures, how activist lawyers organize, disability-related protests, and litigation as a form of political participation in Korea and Japan.
+The book, which is under contract with Cambridge University Press's Studies in Law and Society, focuses on policies related to persons with disabilities and tobacco control.
+Other ongoing projects explore legal institutional change, how activist lawyers organize, disability-related protests, and litigation as a form of political participation in Korea and Japan.

 Ph.D., University of California, Berkeley